 RECOMMENDED BOOKS Sr. no. Name AUTHOR(S) PUBLISHER 1 Principles of Information Security Michel.
-E Wittman, Herbert J.Mattord CENGAGE Learning 2 Cryptography and Network Security- Principles and Practices Williams Stallings РНІ 3 Cryptography and Network Security B.A Forouzan Mc-Graw Hill 4 Computer Networks Tanenbaum Pearson Education
+E Wittman, Herbert J.Mattord CENGAGE Learning 2 Cryptography and Network Security- Principles and Practices Williams Stallings PHI 3 Cryptography and Network Security B.A Forouzan Mc-Graw Hill 4 Computer Networks Tanenbaum Pearson Education

-Course Code CSE603

-Course Title Cloud Computing Technology

-Type of Course PC

-LTP 400

-Credits 4

-Course Prerequisites Knowledge of networking, server technology etc.

-Course Objectives This course work provides the complete understanding of Cloud System

-architecture, its implementation techniques and its various

-applications in the field of computer science.

-Course Outcome (CO) The learner will be able to-

-1. Understand the importance of cloud computing

-2. List characteristics of cloud computing

-3. Describe different types of cloud

-4. Explain architecture of cloud computing
+Course Code CSE603 Course Title Cloud Computing Technology Type of Course PC LTP 3 0 0 Credits 3 Course Prerequisites Knowledge of networking, server technology etc. Course Objectives This course work provides the complete understanding of Cloud System architecture, its implementation techniques and its various applications in the field of computer science.
+Course Outcome (CO) At the end of the course, the learner will be able to- 1.
+Understand the importance of cloud computing 100 2.
+List characteristics and types of cloud 1000 3.
+Analyze an develop seven steps of migration in cloud.
+400 4.
+Describe different types of virtualization and case studies in cloud 200 computing and big data.